 Types of Macular Degeneration

-While age-related macular degeneration (AMD) is the primary cause of severe vision loss in individuals over 50 in the US, all macular degeneration is not the same.1
+While age-related macular degeneration (AMD) is the primary cause of severe vision loss in people over 50 in the United States, all macular degeneration is not the same.1

 Types of macular degeneration

 There are different types, with some being rarer than others.
-The features of each kind can vary, and treatment is different for each kind.
-Less common forms of macular degeneration include wet macular degeneration, Stargardt disease, and myopic macular degeneration.
+Features and treatment options for each kind can vary.
+Less common forms of macular degeneration include wet macular degeneration, Stargardt disease, and myopic macular degeneration.1-3

 Age-related macular degeneration (AMD)